 Joining Swagbucks is easy and absolutely free.
 Head to the Swagbucks website, and it’ll walk you through the process.
 (As I mentioned earlier, this is my own referral link – if you join Swagbucks through it, I’ll receive a percentage of rewards every time you do.
 So it would really be kind of you to sign up that way!)

 I’m introducing you to Swagbucks now because the sooner you sign up, the sooner you can start saving up the Swag Bucks and earning gift cards!
 This can come in very handy for Christmas shopping (or shopping for Christmas knitting supplies!).

-So why not give Swagbucks a try?
+So why not give Swagbucks a try to save money on Amazon and other sites?
 You have nothing to lose and, quite possibly, a whole lot of free currency to gain!